Motseki/ai-assistance/Readme.md

-# Gemini Pro and Gemini Vision Chat Bot
+# HeartStart AI Projec 3

 This project is Gemini-Pro Based AI chat bot built with Next.js 14 and TypeScript.
 It uses an AI model to generate responses to user input (either text or image).